BSEd in TESOL and World Language Education

 - Ranked 6th in the nation for elementary education by U.S. News & World Report (2014)

 Our curriculum will expose you to an array of clinical styles and research methods.
 You will prepare for a career teaching modern, classical, and less-common languages such as French, German, Latin, or Spanish at the primary level through a combination of:

 - A range of research methods

-In the spring, our students become the teachers and teach full-time at their host schools for much of the semester.
+In the Spring, our students become teachers and teach full-time at their host schools for much of the semester.
 Graduates may earn T-4 (initial) certification to teach in Georgia public schools.
 You may also pursue an Endorsement in Teaching English as a Second Language (TESOL).

 Additional information and disclosures regarding state licensure for professional practice in this field can be found at the UGA Licensure Disclosure Portal .

 Part 1: Apply to the University of Georgia